 For reasons similar to number 2, but also because once you’re travelling the world you won’t want a Topshop £20 faux gold bangle jingling on your arm, you’ll want to collect original bracelets, anklets and rings made by the locals of the amazing countries you’ll experience.

 7. The ‘just in case’ outfits

 These include that skirt that you might wear on a bar crawl in Asia, the low-back top that’s for special occasions and the maxi dress that’s only comfortable in mild climates.
 If it’s not in the collection of mix-and-match tees, vests and shorts, chances are it’ll sit in your bag for the duration of your travels.
 Allow yourself one or two nicer tops at most.

 8. Beauty and hair products

 The likes of hairspray, leave-in conditioner and face masks have no place in a female backpack if the trip is long-term.
 Again, half the fun of travelling is the ability for us women to truly relax into ourselves and the way we look naturally.
 Be brave, ditch the luxury beauty products and let a zest for life radiate from you instead!

-For regular world travel tips for ladies, just follow this blog using the subscribe box!
+For regular world travel tips for ladies, just sign up to this blog!
 Happy (and light) travels.